lpsmith/configurator/README.markdown

     last_seen <- newIORef Nothing
     return $ \new -> do
         m_old <- readIORef last_seen
+        if   case m_old of
+               Nothing  -> True
-        if   maybe True notEq m_old new
+               Just old -> notEq old new
         then do
           writeIORef last_seen
           callback new